whammou/OENG1209/w4-circular.md

 ### Varying Speed

 * When an object moves in a circle but is _speeding up_  or _slowing down_
-  * A "tangential component" of acceleration is also present
+  * A `tangential component` of acceleration is also present
-  * This "tangential component" and the `centripetal components` of acceleration are _perpendicular_ to each other
+  * This `tangential component` and the `centripetal components` of acceleration are _perpendicular_ to each other

 $$a = \sqrt{a^2_t + a^2_c}$$